-Since launching his namesake luxury brand in 2008, New York based designer Joseph Altuzzara has fast become one of the industry’s most buzzed-about young designers, boasting a strong design aesthetic that has seen him compared to luminary Tom Ford .
+Since launching his namesake luxury brand in 2008, New York-based Joseph Altuzzara has fast become one of the industry’s most buzzy young designers, boasting a strong design aesthetic that has seen him compared to luminary Tom Ford .

 A Paris native, Altuzarra moved to America in 2000, undertaking a bachelor’s degree in art history from Swarthmore College in Philadelphia.
 Moving to New York following his graduation in 2004, the young creative applied for an internship at Marc Jacobs , despite having no previous design training, and secured a position within the design studio.
 In 2005, Altuzzara freelanced for Proenza Schouler before working as an apprentice for Nicolas Caito, the former head of couture at Rochas.
 In 2006, having secured a coveted position as first apprentice to creative director of Givenchy, Riccardo Tisci , Altuzzara relocated to Paris, spending the next two years learning essential skills in tailoring and draping.